Johnna-Berryhill/TempConvJB/README.md

 # TempConvJB
-Convert between Fahrenheit, Celcius, and Kelvin (BIOS 524-001 Homework 2)
+This package was created for BIOS 524-001 Homework 2.
+It's uses are to convert between Fahrenheit, Celcius, and Kelvin.